David Baldacci

 What was the most recent book David Baldacci wrote?

-His most recently released work was Strangers in Time on April 15th, 2025.
+His most recently released work was Hope Rises on April 14th, 2026.

-Will there be any more books by David Baldacci?
+Are there upcoming new books by David Baldacci?

-David Baldacci has a new book coming out on November 11th, 2025 called Nash Falls.
+David Baldacci has a new book coming out on November 10th, 2026 called

 How many books has David Baldacci written?